UBC-Astrophysics/UBC-Astrophysics.github.io/README.md

 ## Projects

-### Create an observing plane for gravitational-wave follow-up with a galaxy redshift survey:
+### Create an observing plan for gravitational-wave follow-up with a galaxy redshift survey:
 http://ubc-astrophysics.github.io/ObsPlan

 ### Infill a masked all-sky map through the masked region: